EdgeCaseBerg/sn/ch2.md

 talked about it last night."

-"Well, get this...", his boss began, Remy rolled his eyes and knew immediately where this was going"
+"Well, get this...", his boss began, Remy rolled his eyes and knew immediately where this was going

 "Let me guess.
 Cover up?"